 Ask for recommendations from colleagues and friends, search locally or look on Social Media.
 Have a look at case studies of their previous jobs.
 Some video production companies specialise in certain industries or certain types of video.
 Some video companies (like our very own Small Films) offer marketing strategy as well as production so bear this in mind when looking for the right fit for your business.
 Brief two or three companies so that you can compare proposals, but don’t just compare prices.
 There is a delicate balance to be struck between experience and expertise against cost – a very cheap video is probably not going to be professional enough for your business requirements.

-4. Review proposals
+4. Review video production proposals

 Your selected video production companies will come back to you with detailed proposals based on your brief.
 They will have an overall creative idea or angle, (with examples to help you visualise), budget expectations for different options and a schedule.
 You can then choose the best fit for your business, budget and objectives.

 Once they have the green light, your video production company will give you a detailed production plan and schedule, including consultation meetings and reviews of progress.
 They will begin work on a script or storyboard for the video and start planning for the shoot.
 They will carry out location research and venue booking, props finding, acting or voice over casting where necessary – as well as all technical aspects of the filming.
 They will undertake rehearsals or run-throughs where necessary and will keep you involved and consulted throughout the planning process.

 6. The film shoot

 The production company will organise everything on shoot day (or days) and will have all the necessary filming, lighting and sound equipment in place.
 If the filming is taking place at your business location and requiring members of your staff, they will try to minimise the disruption by shooting at quiet times or out or hours if possible with a schedule to make sure that people aren’t kept hanging around.